lgonzalh/lantonium/README.md

 - 👋 Hi, I am @lantonium
 - 👀 I’m interested in App develop in Flutter
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Java, Python and Javascript.
 - 📫 How to reach me lantonium@gmail.com

 <!---